 - Technical consultation

-All content will be created and published to the UW Bothell website running Kentico CMS, which is the content management system of the University.
+All content will be created and published to the UW Bothell website running WordPress CMS, which is the content management system of the University.
 No other software product may be used within UW Bothell’s approved CMS and its build architecture.
 Additional sites, upon approval, may be linked to when appropriate.

 IT staff and select members of the Marketing & Communications team (such as the UX designer and front-end developer) have global access to the website.

-The Marketing & Communications team may revoke permission at any time if an editor or publisher persists in adding content that is inaccessible, presents security and privacy concerns or is inconsistent with University editorial guidelines.
+The Marketing & Communications team may revoke permission at any time if an editor or contributor persists in adding content that is inaccessible, presents security and privacy concerns or is inconsistent with University editorial guidelines.

 - Following best practices in SEO

-- Approving editor and publishers’ permissions
+- Approving editor and contributors’ permissions

 - Having knowledge of content accessibility and branding best practices